-Let MerkleDepth be MerkleDepth Sprout note commitment tree, or MerkleDepth Sapling note commitment tree, or MerkleDepth for the Sapling note commitment tree, or MerkleDepth for the Orchard note commitment tree.
-These constants are defined in § 5.3 'Constants' on p.
-70.
+Let MerkleDepth be MerkleDepth Sprout for the Sprout note commitment tree, or MerkleDepth for the Sapling note commitment tree, or MerkleDepth for the Orchard note commitment tree.
+These constants are defined in §5.3 'Constants' on p.72.

-Similarly, let MerkleCRH be MerkleCRH^{Sprout} for Sprout, or MerkleCRH^{Sapling} for Sapling, or MerkleCRH^{Orchard} for Orchard
+Similarly, let MerkleCRH be MerkleCRH^{Sprout} for Sprout, or MerkleCRH^{Sapling} for Sapling, or MerkleCRH^{Orchard} for Orchard.